hyperledger/fabric-ca/README.md

 ### Enroll the admin client

-See the `FABRIC_CA/testdata/server-config.json` file and note the "admin" user with a password of "adminpw".
+See the `$HOME/fabric-ca-server-config.yaml` file and note the "admin" user with a password of "adminpw".
 The following command gets an ecert for the admin user.

 ```
-# fabric-ca client enroll -config ../testdata/client-config.json admin adminpw http://localhost:7054
+#./fabric-ca-client enroll -config $HOME/.fabric-ca-client/fabric-ca-client-config.yaml -u http://admin:adminpw@localhost:7054
 ```

 The enrollment certificate is stored at `$FABRIC_CA_ENROLLMENT_DIR/cert.pem` by default, but a different